Explore Seasonal Trends

 How much should I spend?

-"The first thing anyone should look at is what you can afford," says Eric Lyman, vice president of industry insights for TrueCar, a digital automotive marketplace and partner of Chase Auto Direct car buying service.
+"The first thing anyone should look at is what you can afford," says Eric Lyman, Vice President of industry insights for TrueCar, a digital automotive marketplace and partner of Chase Car Buying Service.
 Experts like Lyman recommend your total debt payment be no more than 36 percent of your gross income—which means your new car payment should fit into that portion of your budget after subtracting other monthly payments like mortgage, rent, and credit cards.
 Lyman recommends individual buyers itemize their total monthly debt payment and subtract that from the 36 percent of their gross monthly income figure.
 "You always want to know that before you start the process," according to Lyman.

 Robert James, a 32-year-old financial analyst from Ohio, and his wife traded their 2007 Honda Civic for a new Subaru Outback earlier this year.
 The Outback's $29,000 base price was right in the price range that worked for their budget.
 "It didn't make us overextend on the monthly payment," James says.
 "Ultimately, with rates as low as they are, we chose a six-year term to provide additional monthly cash flow.
 In the event our income grows, we would simply pay it off more quickly."